TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/2-using-different-output-formats.rst

-The Model-View-Controller-Paradigm (MVC), as described in chapter 2, has many decisive advantages: It separates the model from the user interaction and it allows different output formats for the same data.
-We want to discuss the later.
+The Model-View-Controller-Paradigm (MVC), as described in chapter 2, has many decisive advantages: It separates the model from the user interaction and allows different output formats for the same data.
+We want to discuss them later.

-Often different output formats are useful when generating content for CSV files, RSS feeds or print views.
-On the example of the blog we will show you, how you can extend your Extension with a print view.
+Often different output formats are useful when generating content for CSV files, RSS feeds, or print views.
+On the blog example, we will show you how you can extend your Extension with a print view.

-Lets assume you have programed a HTML view for a list of blog posts.
+Let's assume you have programed an HTML view for a list of blog posts.
-The Fluid template of this view is :file:`Resources/Private/Templates/Post/list.html`.
+This view's Fluid template is :file:`Resources/Private/Templates/Post/list.html`.
 Now you want to add a print view, which is formatted differently.
 Create a new template :file:`Resources/Private/Templates/Post/list.print`